-Persistent forms of nondual awareness, enlightenment, mystical experience, and so forth (Persistent Non-Symbolic Experience) have been reported since antiquity.
-Though sporadic research has been performed on them, the research reported here represents the initial report from the first larger scale cognitive psychology study of this population.
-Method: Assessment of the subjective experience of fifty adult participants reporting persistent non-symbolic experience was undertaken using 6-12 hour semi-structured interviews and evaluated using thematic analysis.
+Persistent forms of nondual awareness, enlightenment, mystical experience, and so forth (Persistent Non-Symbolic Experience/PNSE) have been reported since antiquity.
+Though sporadic research has been performed on PNSE, the research reported here represents the initial report from the first larger scale cognitive psychology study of this population.
+Method: Assessment of the subjective experience of fifty adult participants, from our larger research population of around 1,200, reporting persistent non-symbolic experience was undertaken using 6-12 hour semi-structured interviews and evaluated using thematic analysis.
 Additional assessment was performed using psychometric measures, physiological measurement, and experimentation.
+The findings from the full 1,200 person research population were used to further elucidate the findings when appropriate.
 Results: Five core, consistent categories of change were uncovered: sense-of-self, cognition, emotion, perception, and memory.
 Participants' reports formed clusters in which the types of change in each of these categories were consistent.
 Multiple clusters were uncovered that formed a range of possible experiences.
-The variety of these experiences and their underlying categories may inform the debate between constructivist, common core, and participatory theorists.